RunestoneInteractive/RunestoneServer/pip2/source/Classes/ImprovingourConstructor.rst

 Now when we create new points, we supply the x and y coordinates as parameters.
-When the point is created, the values of ``initX`` and ``initY`` are assigned to the state of the object.
+When the point is created, the values of ``initX`` and ``initY`` are assigned to the state of the object, in the **instance variables** x and y.

 .. image:: Figures/objectpic5.png